Introduction to Mathematical Proof

 $\square$

-Notice that math is definitely not a theorem in the formal system defined in Example 2.3 (can you explain why?), but if it were a theorem, then cool would be too.
-In other formal systems this technique allows us to reduce the problem of proving that $Q$ is the theorem to the problem of proving that the statements it follows from are theorems (if indeed they are).
+Notice that math is definitely not a theorem in the formal system defined in Example 2.4 (can you explain why?), but if it were a theorem, then cool would be too.
+In many formal systems, use of this type of rule allows us to reduce a potentially hard problem of proving that Q is a theorem to a potentially easier problem of proving the statements that Q follows from are theorems.

 Problems